scottaw66/scottwillsey/src/content/posts/astro-templates-json.md

 ### An Astro Page Template Gets Smarter

 I lied just a little bit.
-I *am* going to modify `uses.astro` to parse the JSON data from `uses.json`, but I’m also going to create an Astro component called `UsesItem.astro` that will be used to render the items, and possibly one to render the categories (which would in turn call the one that renders the items).
+I *am* going to modify `uses.astro` to parse the JSON data from `uses.json`, but I’m also going to create an Astro component called `UsesItem.astro` that will be used to render the individual items.
+So `uses.astro` is going to load the JSON file, map through the categories, and every time it hits a list of items, it’s going to hand the rendering for them over to the `UsesItem.astro` component.

 This will break it things up, make re-use easier if I ever want to render any of these items elsewhere, and generally make me happier.
 And I like being happier.

-Here’s what the /uses page template, `uses.astro`, looks like now:
+Here’s what the /uses page template, `uses.astro`, looks like now with this approach:

 ```astro title="uses.astro"
 ---